 Full details of delivery options are available at the point of payment or on our website.

 Hovertravel is able to offer credit facilities for cross Solent services.
 Full details are available at email@example.com.

 Payment is due within 30 days of invoice receipt.
 Outstanding or unpaid invoices are subject to a charge of 5% per calendar month overdue.
 Account facilities are subject to references.

 19. LOSS AND DAMAGE TO GOODS

 If during the journey, your baggage is lost or damaged, you must advise a member of our staff on arrival and compete a ‘Damage Report Form’.
 You report will then be investigated and Hovertravel will respond within 28days.
 In the case of loss or damage of part of the consignment, the weight is to be taken into account whilst determining Hovertravel’s limit of liability it shall only be the actual weight of the package or packages concerned.
 Claims shall be subject to proof of value.

-Hovertravel’s liability for loss or damage to or in connection with the goods shall in all circumstances and in every respect be limited to £100 (one hundred pounds) per passenger ticket or bill of lading.
+Hovertravel’s liability for loss or damage to or in connection with the goods shall in all circumstances and in every respect be limited to £50 per passenger ticket or bill of lading.